 There have been several cases where countries have tried to compel VPN providers without success.

 - Private Internet Access: PIA operates in the US.
-In two court cases in 2016 and 2018 was officially subpoenaed by the FBI to provide their logs.
+Two court cases in 2016 and 2018 were officially subpoenaed by the FBI to provide their logs.
 They produced what they had.
-Namely the cluster of IP addresses that may have been used.
+Namely, the cluster of IP addresses that may have been used.
 Again, they had no information to give because they did not log it.

-- VyprVPN: Vypr took a step which several big VPN providers are following.
-Namely having their security and no logs policy tested by reputable cyber security agency.
+- VyprVPN: Vypr took a step that several big VPN providers are following.
+Namely having their security and no logs policy tested by a reputable cybersecurity agency.
 Testing to see if there are any leaks or compromises in their policy.
 This provides maximum reassurance to people who are doubtful about the provider zero logs policy.
 In this report from Leviathan, they had their No Logs Policy fully tested.
 They revealed several minor issues with VyprVPN’s policy which have since been resolved.

 Are Their Companies Which Have Handed Over Logs While Claiming To Be No Logs Providers?

 Yes.
 Depending on the severity of the claim.
-There are people who use VPN’s to carry out heinous criminal acts, like serious hacking, cyber stalking, child pornography and even human trafficking.
-The following providers have had widely publicised cases where they did hand over logs.
+There are people who use VPN’s to carry out heinous criminal acts, like serious hacking, cyberstalking, child pornography and even human trafficking.
+The following providers have had widely publicized cases where they did hand over logs.